aerohstudios/oauth2cli/README.md

 `--credentials_file CREDENTIALS_FILE`
 JSON file path with OAuth 2.0 Application Client ID & Secret

+`--redirect_uri REDIRECT_URI`
+Override Redirect URI.
+Use it if your OAuth 2.0 Server doesn't support non-ssl/localhost URIs in the redirect URL.
+You will be able to manually copy authorization code from the web browser and paste it on command line with this option.

 `--client_port CLIENT_PORT`
 temporary port for client to receive authorization code.
 Default port is 62884.
 Configure OAuth 2.0 server to use http://localhost:<client_port> as redirect uri.